 Liposuction is the most common cosmetic surgical procedure performed in the United States today and works best when treating localized fat deposits.
 Adipose tissue is surgically removed from specific areas through small skin incisions using a hollow metal tube attached to a vacuum apparatus.
 You are an ideal candidate for liposuction if you are at or close to your ideal body weight, and you want to improve the contour of your body but you have not been previously successful with traditional diet or exercise.
 Liposuction can slim the hips, and thighs, can flatten the abdomen and can remove excess fat from the chin and upper arms.
+Liposuction can also help to create a more shapely contour to the inner knees, calves and ankles.
 The treated areas will retain their new contour as long as you do not have large weight gains.

 Fat cells play numerous metabolic roles in the body.
 They serve as an energy source, a storage place, and interact with insulin and hormone synthesis, to name a few.
 Adult fat cells are thought to be incapable of multiplying.
 There are a fixed number distributed in a genetically predetermined fashion throughout the body.
 Regardless of the function, as you gain weight these cells expand.
 As you lose weight, they contract but the number and distribution remain essentially unchanged.
 This is why thin people may still complain about localized fatty deposits that don't go away even at their ideal weight.
 Dieting reduces your weight and overall size, and may show improvement in specific areas.
 Liposuction reduces the overall number of fat cells, and affects shape and contour.